chuck97/Sirius_Ice/Problem1/2_square_pmf_generation/README.md

 **The output of the program**:

-square + specified postfix +.vtk on specified folder (you can visualize the mesh using ParaView);
+square + specified postfix +.vtk in specified folder (you can visualize the mesh using ParaView);

-square + specified postfix +.pmf on specified folder (internal INMOST mesh format - will be used further).
+square + specified postfix +.pmf in specified folder (internal INMOST mesh format - will be used further).